MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     );

     kernel.Plugins.AddFromFunctions("SuggestSongPlugin", [songSuggesterFunction]);

-    var result = await kernel.InvokeAsync(songSuggesterFunction);
-    Console.WriteLine(result);
     ```

-    In this code, you create a function from a prompt that suggests a song to the user.
-Then you add it to the kernel Plugins.
-Finally, you tell the kernel to run the function.
+    In this code, you create a function from your prompt and add it to the kernel plugins.

-### Task 3: Provide personalized concert recommendations

-In this task, you create a plugin that retrieves upcoming concert details.
-You also create a plugin that asks the LLM to suggest a concert based on the user's recently played songs and location.

-1. In the 'Plugins' folder, create a new file named 'MusicConcertsPlugin.cs'

-1. In the MusicConcertsPlugin' file, add the following code:
+1. Add the following code to automatically invoke the function:

     ```c#
-    using System.ComponentModel;
-    using Microsoft.SemanticKernel;

-    public class MusicConcertsPlugin
+    OpenAIPromptExecutionSettings openAIPromptExecutionSettings = new()
     {
-        [KernelFunction, Description("Get a list of upcoming concerts")] public static string GetConcerts()
-        {
-            string content = File.ReadAllText($"Files/ConcertDates.txt");
-            return content;
-        }
-    }
+        FunctionChoiceBehavior = FunctionChoiceBehavior.Auto()
+    };

+    chatHistory.AddUserMessage("What song should I play next?");

+    reply = await chatCompletionService.GetChatMessageContentAsync(
+        chatHistory,
+        kernel: kernel,
+        executionSettings: openAIPromptExecutionSettings
+    );
+    Console.WriteLine(reply.ToString());
+    chatHistory.AddAssistantMessage(reply.ToString());
     ```

+    In this code, you create the setting to enable automatic function calling.
+Then you add a prompt that will invoke the function and retrieve the reply.

+### Task 3: Provide personalized concert recommendations

-    In this code, you create a function that reads the list of upcoming concerts from a file named 'ConcertDates.txt'.
-The file contains a json formatted list of upcoming concerts.
-Next, you need to create a prompt to ask the LLM to suggest a concert.
+In this task, you create a plugin that asks the LLM to suggest a concert based on the user's recently played songs and location.

-1. In the 'Prompts' folder, create a new folder named 'SuggestConcert'

-1. Create a 'config.json' file in the 'SuggestConcert' folder with the following content:

-    ```json
-    {
-        "schema": 1,
-        "type": "completion",
-        "description": "Suggest a concert to the user", "execution_settings": {
-            "default": {
-                "max_tokens": 4000,
-                "temperature": 0
-            }
-        },
-        "input_variables": [
-            {
-                "name": "location",
-                "description": "The user's location",
-                "required": true
-            }
-        ]
-    }
+1. In your **Program.cs** file, add the music concerts plugin to the kernel:

+    ```c#
+    var kernel = builder.Build();
+    kernel.ImportPluginFromType<MusicLibraryPlugin>();
+    kernel.ImportPluginFromType<MusicConcertsPlugin>();
     ```

-1. Create a 'skprompt.txt' file in the 'SuggestConcert' folder with the following content:

-    ```output
+1. Add code to create a function from a prompt:

+    ```c#
+    var concertSuggesterFunction = kernel.CreateFunctionFromPrompt(
-    This is a list of the user's recently played songs:
+        promptTemplate: @"This is a list of the user's recently played songs:
         {{MusicLibraryPlugin.GetRecentPlays}}

         This is a list of upcoming concert details:
         {{MusicConcertsPlugin.GetConcerts}}

         Suggest an upcoming concert based on the user's recently played songs.
         The user lives in {{$location}},
-    please recommend a relevant concert that is close to their location.
+        please recommend a relevant concert that is close to their location.",
+        functionName: "SuggestConcert",
+        description: "Suggest a concert to the user" );

+    kernel.Plugins.AddFromFunctions("SuggestConcertPlugin", [concertSuggesterFunction]);
     ```

-    This prompt helps the LLM filter the user's input and retrieve just the destination from the text.
-Next, you test your plugins to verify the output.

-1. Open your **Program.cs** file and update it with the following code:
+    This function prompt takes the music library and upcoming concert information as well as a location from the user and provides a recommendation.

+1. Add the following prompt to invoke the new plugin function:

     ```c#
-    var kernel = builder.Build();
-    kernel.ImportPluginFromType<MusicLibraryPlugin>();
-    kernel.ImportPluginFromType<MusicConcertsPlugin>();
-    var prompts = kernel.ImportPluginFromPromptDirectory("Prompts");

-    var songSuggesterFunction = kernel.CreateFunctionFromPrompt(
-    // code omitted for brevity
+    chatHistory.AddUserMessage("Can you recommend a concert for me?
+I live in Washington");

+    reply = await chatCompletionService.GetChatMessageContentAsync(
+        chatHistory,
+        kernel: kernel,
+        executionSettings: openAIPromptExecutionSettings
     );

-    kernel.Plugins.AddFromFunctions("SuggestSongPlugin", [songSuggesterFunction]);

-    string location = "Redmond WA USA";
-    var result = await kernel.InvokeAsync<string>(prompts["SuggestConcert"],
-        new() {
-            { "location", location }
-        }
-    );
-    Console.WriteLine(result);
+    Console.WriteLine(reply.ToString());
+    chatHistory.AddAssistantMessage(reply.ToString());
     ```

 1. In the terminal, enter `dotnet run`